MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 The above cmdlet assigns the "UpgradeToTeams" policy to user Mike@contoso.com.
 This effectively upgrades the user to Teams only mode.
 This command will only succeed if the user does not have an on-premises Skype for Business account.

-### Example 2: Revert Policy for an individual user
+### Example 2: Remove Policy for an individual user
 ```
 PS C:\> Grant-CsTeamsUpgradePolicy -PolicyName $null -Identity mike@contoso.com
 ```

-The above cmdlet reverts any policy changes made to user Mike@contoso.com and effectively Inherits the global tenant setting for teams Upgrade.
+The above cmdlet removes any policy changes made to user Mike@contoso.com and effectively Inherits the global tenant setting for teams Upgrade.

 ### Example 3: Grant Policy to the entire tenant
 ```